Planning Your Project

 FINALLY: Start applying for funding!

-Once you have fully thought through and planned your project you will be in a good position to start sourcing funding.
+Once you have fully thought through and planned your project,and reminded yourself about how, together, we improve children’s lives, you will be in a good position to start sourcing funding.

 When making funding applications it's always a good idea to read the guidelines that each funder produces.
 Before you start writing your application to us, we strongly recommend you read our A-Z Guidance and refer to our FAQs.

-- Remember always to keep your focus on children and young people - think about the differences you want to make in their lives
+- Remember always to keep your focus on children and young people - think about the differences you want to make that will improve their lives.

 - Identify how you will do this: what activities and services will you provide to best help you achieve these differences?